 Stages of the project in accordance with the waterfall model:

-In the waterfall model, the inaccuracy of any requirement, or its incorrect interpretation, means you have to "roll back" to the early phase of the project; in this case, the required processing not only delays the project team’s schedule, but often leads to a qualitative increase in costs.
+In the waterfall model, the inaccuracy of any requirement, or its incorrect interpretation, means you have to "roll back" to the early phase of the project; in this case, the required processing not only delays the project team’s

 An alternative to a waterfall model is the so-called iterative and incremental development (IID).

 The IID model assumes a breakdown of the project lifecycle into a series of iterations, each of which resembles a "

 The goal of each iteration is to get a working version of the software system, including functionality.
 The final output contains all the required functionality of the product.
 Thus, with the completion of each iteration, the product evolves one step further.